treytMSFT/sql-docs/docs/linux/sql-server-linux-setup-full-text-search.md

 [!INCLUDE [SQL Server - Linux](../includes/applies-to-version/sql-linux.md)]

-The following steps install [SQL Server Full-Text Search](../relational-databases/search/full-text-search.md) (**mssql-server-fts**) on Linux.
+The following steps install [Full-Text Search](../relational-databases/search/full-text-search.md) (**mssql-server-fts**) on Linux.
 Full-Text Search enables you to run full-text queries against character-based data in [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] tables.
 For known issues for this release, see the [Release notes for SQL Server 2022 on Linux](sql-server-linux-release-notes-2022.md).

 > [!NOTE]
 > Before installing [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] Full-Text Search, first [install SQL Server](sql-server-linux-setup.md#platforms).
 This configures the keys and repositories that you use when installing the **mssql-server-fts** package.